-Activity Agency Website Work programme objective for 2014 Improving the website Targets and deadlines (indicative) Enhance the capability of the website in the following areas: Online surveys Dedicated workspace for meetings/workshops More dynamic features for news and announcements Improve user-friendliness Completion of the migration from ACERnet to the new Website launched in 2012.
+Activity Agency Website Work programme objective for 2014 Improving the website Targets and deadlines (indicative) Enhance the capability of the website in the following areas: - Online surveys - Dedicated workspace for meetings/workshops - More dynamic features for news and announcements - Improve user-friendliness Completion of the migration from ACERnet to the new Website launched in 2012.
 Performance indicators Website hits: 5% increase with respect to 2013.
 Online survey: 2/3 majority of respondents satisfied or highly satisfied.
 Risk assessment Timely delivery by external contractors of outputs related to the website.
-Achievement against the target The old Agency's website was finally decommissioned by 1 July 2014.
-All the Agency's activities are now hosted on the new website.
+Achievement against the target The old Agency's website was finally decommissioned by 1 July 2014, and all Agency's activities are now hosted on the new website.
 All content was migrated and the taxonomy was updated to include new emerging topics and new Agency Activities.
-A new template for Working Group and Task Force meetings was developed and deployed to the system, to allow better use of the system.
-A new call for tender was launched for the maintenance of the websites in the third quarter of 2014 and was awarded in early 2015.
-In 2014, the Agency compiled a list of more than 40 new functionalities for the website, including those based on stakeholder feedback, to be developed under the new Framework Contract and rolled out into production in 2015.
-There was a 473.11% increase in the number of hits compared to 2013 (number of hits in 2013: 31 636, number of hits in 2014: 181 311).
+A new template for Working Group and Task Force meetings was developed and deployed to the system, in order to allow better use of the system.
+A new call for tender was launched for the maintenance of the websites in the third quarter of 2014 and awarded in early 2015.
+In 2014, the Agency compiled a list of more than 40 new functionalities for the website, including on the basis of stakeholders' feedback, to be developed under the new Framework Contract and rolled out into production in 2015.
+There was a 473.11% increase in the number of hits with respect to 2013 (Number of hits in 2013: 31,636, Number of hits in 2014: 181,311).
 Online surveys were not carried out due to the lack of resources.
 Traffic light

-Info-flashes, press releases and the media
+Infoflashes, press releases and the media

-Activity Relations with Journalists Work Programme Objective Another of the Agency's most useful communication tools are info-flashes.
-The Agency informs stakeholders and interested parties of the official documents published by the Agency online, as well as reports, workshops and conferences organised by the Agency.
-The objective in 2014 was to raise the number of info-flashes and the number of subscribers.
-Targets and deadlines (indicative) Info-flashes, request from journalists.
-Ongoing Performance indicators Number of Info-flashes: >40.
-Subscribers to Info-flashes: 5% increase compared to 2013.
+Activity Relations with Journalists Work Programme Objective Another of the Agency's most useful communication tools are infoflashes.
+The Agency informs the stakeholders and interested parties of the official documents published online by the Agency as well as reports, workshops and conferences organised by the Agency.
+The objective in 2014 was to raise the number of infoflashes and the number of subscribers Targets and deadlines (indicative) Infoflashes, request from journalists.
+On-going Performance indicators Number of Infoflashes: >40.
+Subscribers to Infoflashes: 5% increase with respect to 2013.
 Risk assessment No appreciable risk.
-Achievement against the target In 2014 over 2 750 stakeholders subscribed to the Agency's infoflashes.
+Achievement against the target In 2014 over 2750 stakeholders were subscribed to the Agency's infoflash.
 This represents a 16.5% increase from the previous year.
-A total of 69 info-flashes containing 92 news items were issued in 2014.
-Traffic light 0
+A total of 69 infoflashes containing 92 news items were issued in 2014.
+Traffic light the interest of the event and the level of participation.
+Achievement against the target "REMITage: The age of REMIT" was the main theme of the 3 rd Annual Conference of the Agency, held on 10 June 2014 in Ljubljana.
+The event, gathered key representatives from the EU institutions, energy sector stakeholders and market players.
+It focused on effective implementation of REMIT that constitutes an integral part of the creation of a well-functioning IEM.
+Around 180 participants attended.
+90% were satisfied with the event.
+Traffic light